tensorflow/swift-models/BenchmarksCore/README.md

       }
     ```

-4. Add a benchmark argument to BenchmarkArguments.swift:
+4. Add a new benchmark flag to BenchmarkArguments.swift:

     a.
 Add a flag property:

     ```swift
-    @Flag(helpl: "Useful description of MySetting here.")
+    @Flag(help: "Useful description of MySetting here.")
     var mySettingFlagName: String?
     ```